Course Content and Outcome Guide for FMT 265

 Course DescriptionCovers the efficient operation of building systems to ensure that building systems are designed, installed, functionally tested, and maintained according to the owner's operational needs.
 Includes verification of specified restoration of existing buildings to high, efficient productivity through renovation, upgrade, and the tune up of existing systems.
-Prerequisite: Placement into WR 121 and MTH 20, or department permission.
+Prerequisites: Placement into WR 121 and MTH 20, or department permission.
 Audit available.

 Intended Outcomes for the course

 1. Inform the client of the parameters surrounding building commissioning and the consequences.